jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Operation-Guide/buildfunction/programming-model/package.md

 * When packing under Windows, the function code directory can be entered.
 Once all files are selected, click right key of the mouse, select "Compress to a .zip File" and a deployment program package is generated.
 The zip package unzipped for browsing shall directly contain the entry program and other libraries.

 * When packing under Linux, the function code directory can be entered.
-The source files can be assigned as complete files under the code directory by calling the zip command and a deployment program package can be generated, such as `zip /codefile/func_code.zip * -r`.
+The source files can be assigned as complete files under the code directory by invoking the zip command and a deployment program package can be generated, such as `zip /codefile/func_code.zip * -r`.